Association of Tutors in Law and Political Science

 Content type: Page

-Activities and Objectives of the Association Founded in 2014, “Objectif Officine” is aimed at students planning to work in community pharmacies.
+Activities and Objectives of the Association Founded in 2014, “Objectif Officine” is aimed at students planning to pursue a career in community pharmacy.
 Its goal is to introduce them to this sector and support them in developing their career plans, particularly by enhancing their knowledge and helping them build a professional network.
 Missions conducting themed sessions on community pharmacy practice among students in the experimental pharmacy; organizing conferences and events led by professionals and partners in community pharmacy; facilitate connections between pharmacy professionals and students, and support students in developing their career plans; promote the retail pharmacy sector and communicate about the roles of pharmacists today and in the future; help students prepare for their retail pharmacy internships.
-Executive Board President: Emma BRULFERT General Vice President: Pauline KAFI Secretary General: Younes EL IDRISSI Treasurers: Pauline KAFI, Younes EL IDRISSI, Emma BRULFERT Vice President in charge of communications: Elisa MOREL Communications Officer: Clara GUILLAUME Vice President in charge of sessions: Alya Inès SETHOM Session Project Managers: Youssef FRIH, Léa ATTIAS, and Ethan HENNEN Showcase Project Managers: Lina CALLAS and Joanne TARDIF Vice President in charge of conferences and events: Lina CALLAS Vice President in charge of partnerships: Axel TRINQUIER
+Executive Board President: Emma BRULFERT Vice President: Pauline KAFI Secretary General: Younes EL IDRISSI Treasurers: Pauline KAFI, Younes EL IDRISSI, Emma BRULFERT Vice President in charge of communications: Elisa MOREL Communications Officer: Clara GUILLAUME Vice President in Charge of Meetings: Alya Inès SETHOM Meeting Project Managers: Youssef FRIH, Léa ATTIAS, and Ethan HENNEN Showcase Project Managers: Lina CALLAS and Joanne TARDIF Vice President in Charge of Conferences and Events: Lina CALLAS Vice President in charge of partnerships: Axel TRINQUIER

 Montpellier Health Tutoring Association (ATSM)